Sprint Retrospective Meeting in Scrum

 Keeping the retrospective short and simple will help the team to focus on the issues regarding improvement.

 Using games and tactics is an effective way to get some deeper insights into the team’s thoughts and ideas.
 For example, you can use lego retrospective in which you use lego models as a metaphor to tease out a new idea.

-You can use Kanban Boards to create a retrospective agenda.
+You can use Kanban Boards to create a sprint retrospective agenda.
+Don’t forget to include product acceptance and change requests sections in the sprint retrospective agenda.
 By the way, you will not spend too much time on a particular discussion.